Sazgr/tuner/README.md

-# tuner
+# Gradient descent tuner for Peacekeeper Chess Engine

-Gradient descent tuner for Peacekeeper Chess Engine
+Thanks to Gedas for the momentum algorithm implemented in the tuner